 What is IBS?

 People with IBS have sensitive bowels that are easily ‘upset’.
-The exact cause is unknown, but environmental factors such as changes of routine, emotional stress, anxiety, infection and diet can trigger a flare up.
-Fortunately, IBS doesn’t cause lasting damage and doesn’t contribute to the development of serious bowel conditions, such as cancer or colitis, but can have a terrible impact on your quality of life.
+The exact cause is unknown, but environmental factors such as changes of routine, emotional stress, anxiety, infection and diet can trigger a flare-up.
+Fortunately, IBS doesn’t cause lasting damage and doesn’t contribute to the development of other serious bowel conditions, such as cancer or colitis, but can have a terrible impact on your quality of life.
 IBS is twice as common in women as it is in men and often develops in the late teens or early 20s.
 Having a close relative with IBS may slightly increase your chance of having it.

 What are the symptoms of IBS?

 Some of the more common signs of IBS include: